 Testing on-the-go is much easier with alcohol swabs.
-I pick up a 2-pack (400 total) for less than $4 every time I go to the store.
+I pick up a 2-pack (400 total) every time I go to the store.
 Even in bulk, I can’t find them cheaper than at Walmart.
 At home, we use a giant bottle of alcohol and cotton balls, available at dollar stores everywhere.

 While I personally haven’t tried it, you may also be able to find unopened testing supplies at an estate sale, just as you might find other non-prescription medical supplies such bed pans, surgical gloves, or dressings.
 In estate sales, you might even find a new or lightly-used testing machine to go along with the supplies.

 With second-hand supplies in particular (estate sales and eBay), be certain to check the expiration date, and (obviously) that they are compatible with your machine.
 They may be cheap because they are close to their expiration date.
 Use those right away and save the ones with later expiration dates.